Assistance programs Kent County Michigan

 Mel Trotter Ministries Dental Clinic is based at 225 Commerce Ave SW, Grand Rapids, MI 49503.
 The charity, and the volunteer dentists, offers free emergency dental care for low-income individuals in the Grand Rapids area.
 There are implants, surgery, teeth extractions and cleanings too from the charity.
 Phone: (616) 454-8249, or look here for a charity for free dental.

 Byron Community Ministries (dial (616) 878-6000) runs programs that provide services such as food, personal care items, clothing, and counseling to those who need help.

 Central Reformed Church services people in Kent County who are facing a crisis who have no other options.
 Call (616) 456-1773.

 Northwest Food Pantry and Resources ((616) 451-4131) and Sunshine Community Church (phone (616) 364-4242) are other options for food vouchers, pantries, and other aid.

-Meals, groceries, clothing, household products and other aid can be provided by additional locations in the county.
+Free meals, groceries, clothing, household products and other aid can be provided by additional locations in the county.
 There are churches and charities that offer free food as well as holiday support to the needy and low income.
-More on food pantries in Kent County.
+Or they operate soup kitchens.
+More on free food pantries in Kent County.